hig.sePublications

 Available from: 2023-09-21 Created: 2023-09-21 Last updated: 2024-03-08Bibliographically approved

 Dadich, A., Buttigieg, S., Macassa, G. & West, T. (2023).
 Editorial: Health service management and leadership: COVID-style.
-Frontiers In Public Health, 11, Article ID 1141055.
+Frontiers in Public Health, 11, Article ID 1141055.

 Open this publication in new window or tab >>Editorial: Health service management and leadership: COVID-style

-2023 (English)In: Frontiers In Public Health, ISSN 2296-2565, Vol. 11, article id 1141055Article in journal, Editorial material (Other academic) Published
+2023 (English)In: Frontiers in Public Health, E-ISSN 2296-2565, Vol. 11, article id 1141055Article in journal, Editorial material (Other academic) Published

 Place, publisher, year, edition, pages